andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 {% import 'macros.html' as m %}

 <h4 class="article-subheader">"I Just Saw 2 Penises"</h4>

-White as a ghost, Jill sits down to tell the tale of her downstairs mixup,
+Wait....

+What??

+Jill is nearly shaking from a confusing mixture of embarrassment, bewilderment, and based on what she's soon to tell us, pity.

-"Ok... so Michael said the bathrooms were out and to the right so I went out and to the right... and there was no bathroom...
+"Ok... so Michael said the bathrooms were out and to the right so I went out and to the right...

+and there was no bathroom...

-So I went down one floor and *then* to the right and the signs were so confusing...
+so I went down one floor and *then* to the right...

+and there was no bathroom...

-It said toilets but there were no toilets, I tried the two doors there and they were both locked, I walked around the corner and saw a sign for toilets and when I opened it I saw two old guys with their penises flopped right out in the open.
+I saw signs for toilets but there were no toilets!
+It was so confusing!
+So I turned the corner and pushed open the first door that looked like a bathroom - with no gender markings whatsoever - and saw two old guys with their penises flopped right out there in the open!"

+"Oh my god are you serious!!??"

+"Yeah do guys just pee with their dicks out like that?
+What the hell....
 Why did you tell me to go that way, Michael?"

-"Why would you trust me?
-I've never been here"
+"I've never been here, why would you trust me?"

 "MICHAEL!!!"

 <h4 class="article-subheader">We Just Landed!!!"</h4>
-8 hours ago the 4.5 ft diameter wheels of a Boeing 787 Dreamliner carrying the passengers of Norse Atlantic flight N02 touched down at Oslo Gardermoen Airport.
+8 hours prior to Jill's downstairs mixup the 4.5 ft diameter wheels of a Boeing 787 Dreamliner touched down at Oslo Gardermoen Airport.

 <div class="sms">
 	<div class="chat">